 Instead of spending time rolling out the dough, stuff the ricotta dough into a piping bag, let it chill for at least 10 minutes, 30 minutes is better, then pipe the dough directly into the salted simmering water.
-Cutting the dumplings with kitchen shears or sharp knife, about 1 1/2 inches long. when dumplings float to the top, they are done, about 3 minutes.
+Cutting the dumplings with kitchen shears or sharp knife, about 1 1/2 inches long.
+When the dumplings float to the top, they are done, about 3-4 minutes.

 Gently take out with slotted spoon, and place onto oiled sheet tray, lined with parchment paper, until all the gnocchi are finished cooking.

-In a large saut’e pan, heat canola oil over medium heat, only until fragrant.
+In a large saut’e pan, heat canola , or olive, over medium heat, only until fragrant.
 Pour off excess oil, leaving only enough to coat the pan.
 Toss the gnocchi and saute for 1-2 minutes, or until golden brown.
 Lay pasta down on the baking sheet.

-In same pan, add the chicken stock, vinegar and salt and simmer for 3-4 minutes, or until slightly reduced.
+In same pan, add the stock, vinegar and salt and simmer for 3-4 minutes, or until slightly reduced.
 Add a slab of the butter and whisk until all butter is incorporated.
-Taste for salt.
+Taste for seasoning.
 Add peas, and set aside.